 The facts remain that any death is too many and this race is unnecessary and unjust to animals.
 Just because there is a “tradition” does not mean it should be followed.

-Why doesn’t Mr. Derr just come out and say that dog’s lives are expendable for our entertainment and tradition because that is how I interpreted his post and his protests cannot alter that reality.
-Please comment below and tell me how you feel.
+Why doesn’t Mr. Derr just come out and say that dog’s lives are expendable for our entertainment and tradition because that is how I interpreted his post despite his protests.